sotsera/sotsera.blazor.toaster/README.md

 # Sotsera.Blazor.Toaster
-A Blazor port of [Toaster.js](https://raw.githubusercontent.com/CodeSeven/toastr/)
+A Blazor port of [Toaster.js](https://raw.githubusercontent.com/CodeSeven/toastr/).

+The project is in its very early stage.

 ## Configuration